WackDog/gmod-multi-character/README.md

 ## 🧑‍💻 Author

-- Created by WackDog for interview/portfolio purposes.
+- Created by WackDog for portfolio purposes.
 - Not for resale or commercial GModStore listing.